+- 1. User ID must have a properly defined OMVS segment. - User ID must have READ access to the BPX.FILEATTR.APF profile in the FACILITY class.

+IMPORTANT:

-- 1. User ID must have a properly defined OMVS segment. - 2.
-User ID must have READ access to the BPX.FILEATTR.APF profile in the FACILITY class. - IMPORTANT: All Stonebranch Solutions 4.2.0 for z/OS USS are provided in the Stonebranch Solutions for z/OS SMP/E package.
-Stonebranch Solutions for z/OS components must be installed before the z/OS USS components.
+All Stonebranch Solutions 4.3.0 for z/OS USS components are provided in the Stonebranch Solutions for z/OS SMP/E package.
+The z/OS components must be installed before the z/OS USS components.
 See Chapter 2 z/OS Installation for information on completing the z/OS installation.